goodnessibeh/ai_job_applier/README.md

 - **Resume Parsing**: Upload and parse resumes in PDF or DOCX format to extract skills, experience, and other information with preserved formatting
 - **Resume Improvement**: Get AI-powered suggestions to improve your resume using OpenAI or Anthropic models
 - **Profile Pictures**: Upload and manage profile pictures for your user account
-- **Job Search**: Find relevant jobs across multiple job boards based on your skills and preferences
+- **Job Search**: Find relevant jobs across 20+ job boards and APIs based on your skills and preferences
 - **Application Customization**: Generate tailored cover letters and application responses using AI
 - **Application Automation**: Submit applications automatically to job portals when possible
 - **Application Tracking**: Keep track of all your job applications in one place